iambangees/SignSignalsBot/README.md

 ## Support 💬

-For issues or questions, please open an issue on GitHub or contact @SignSignals.
+For issues or questions, please open an issue on GitHub or contact @iambangees

 ---